 Poultry (chicken or turkey) served with a thinned paste of walnut, garlic and herbs.
 Considered a winter dish (“sivi” implies cold in Georgian) and eaten often around the Christmas holiday and the New Year, particularly in the region of Adjari.
 Though we’ve enjoyed this at Georgian restaurants abroad, we unfortunately didn’t have an authentic opportunity to try it this time around.

-In no way does Georgia suffer from a lack of alcohol…or toasts to go with it.
+In no way does Georgia suffer from a lack of alcohol…or the endless toasts to go with it.

 Surprisingly smooth and easy to drink.
 Though Armenian brandy gets a lot of press, Georgian brand is worth a taste.